 Revise your branding

-Whilst each social platform performs a slightly different role in achieving your objectives, and communications strategies, it is essential that your branding is consistent throughout.
+Whilst each social platform performs a slightly different role in achieving your objectives, it’s essential that your branding is consistent throughout.

-Also consider how well your visuals represent your brand, and that they fit the required dimensions for each platform.
-It may require you to create varied sizes in the same images and banners, but this will make a huge difference to the overall quality and perception of your platforms.
+Also consider how well your visuals represent your brand in your social media audit.
+In addition, they should fit the required dimensions for each platform.
+It may require you to create varied sizes in the same images and banners.
+However, this will make a huge difference to the overall quality and perception of your platforms.

 Create your own measures